michelle-hwang/michelle-hwang.github.io/_posts/2019-02-07-crm-filtered-fields-hierarchical.md

 ### Step 5: Add to form

 Since the data will be hierarchically filtered, we will use filtered lookups on Service Group 2 and Service Group 3 to handle this.
+To do this, first add the fields to the form.
+Next, we will select the field and click *Change Properties*.

 > ![posts-crm-hierarchical-fields-3](/images/posts-crm-hierarchical-fields-3c.png)

-For the Service Group 1, we also have to set the view to the one we created without a parent:
+For the Service Group 1, we have to set the view to the one we created without a parent:

 > ![posts-crm-hierarchical-fields-5b](/images/posts-crm-hierarchical-fields-5b.png)